This term we will be electing a wide range of voluntary roles:

 View the full role description for PGT Faculty Rep, or find out more about about the Academic Representation system here.

-Networks are the grassroots of representation and campaigning at Bristol SU, bringing students together to work on different issues, like Wellbeing and Sport, or represent different types of students, like LGBT+ or international students.
-Networks run campaigns, hold events, and work with Full-TIme Officers to get things changed at the SU or University.
+Networks are the grassroots of representation and campaigning at Bristol SU, bringing students together to work on different issues, like Wellbeing and Sport, or representing different types of students, like LGBT+ or international students.
+Networks work closely with Full-Time Officers to run campaigns, hold events, and to get things changed at the SU or University.

 We make sure you’ve got the resources and support to do all of this.
 You’ll be able to bid for money from the SU’s Campaigns Fund, and can get professional support in planning campaigns, holding events and marketing your activities.
 And remember: you won’t be by yourself with the role.
-You’ll have a committee or volunteers from your Network, and can always drop into the SU for a chat with Officers or staff
+You’ll have at least one Full-Time Officer working to support you, a committee or volunteers from your Network, and you can always drop into the SU for a chat with Officers or staff.

-Click here to find out more about what Networks have been up to this year, and scroll down for descriptions of of each Chair role up for election
+Click here to find out more about what Networks got up to last year, and scroll down for descriptions of of each Chair role up for election

 Make a real difference - You will genuinely improve students’ lives - whether it’s a policy that gets changed because of your campaign, or a student who finds their feet through the Network community you’ve built.
 You’ll learn how to maximise the impact of your work and pass this knowledge on to your successor so that we can keep making progress.